jordandekraker/OldCortex/README.md

 ## Old Cortex

-The goal of this project is to make a contiguous surface or label that encompasses the paleo-, arch-, and neo-cortex.
+The goal of this project is to make a contiguous surface or label that encompasses the paleo-, archi-, and neo-cortex.

 3D BigBrain (Amunts et al., 2013) is used to achieve all topological details (eg. small folds inside the hippocampus; full set of neocortical gyri):